SmitBhamwala/RepoMate/README.md

 npx shadcn@latest init //new york slate colors(yes)

 ## Generate prisma schema for db
-Note: Always run this command when you make changes in schema.prisma file npx prisma generate
+Note: Always run this command when you make changes in schema.prisma file.

+npx prisma generate

 ## Sync schema with db